odan/odan.github.io/_posts/2020-12-28-slim4-flysystem-v2.md

 }
 ```

-The `Filesystem::write` method creates a new file within the `storage/` directory
+The `Filesystem::write` method creates a new file `test.txt` within the `storage/` directory
-and put the content `test` to it.
+and stores the content `test` in the file.

 ```php
 $this->filesystem->write('test.txt', 'test');